Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Backpropagation, Optimization Regularization

+Finally, we can put all the pieces together and see how we can train a neural network.
+Our first step is to determine the type of neural network we want to use and define it, initialize its parameters, and choose an optimization algorithm (or optimizer) and its learning rate.
+Moreover, we can choose to use a learning rate scheduler.
+Learning rate schedulers are algorithms that based on some criteria and conditions can change the learning rate dynamically during learning.
+Usually, we write the learning rate as a function of epochs or iterations and the scheduler uses that information to adjust the learning rate.
+Pytorch implements a wide variation of learning rage schedulers\footnote{\url{https://docs.pytorch.org/docs/2.12/optim.html\#how-to-adjust-learning-rate}}.
+Finally, we have to write our loss function (or criterion).

-Let's put all the pieces together now and see how to train a neural network.
-First, we initialize the network's parameters.
-Then, we specify the optimization algorithm (or optimizer), the loss function or criterion, and we set the learning rate and any learning rate scheduler we might use.
-Then, we feed the neural network with the entire training data set at each epoch, looping over shuffled mini-batches (see Section~\ref{section:terminology}) that comprise the training set.
-For each input or minibatch, the network returns an output or a batch of outputs, which we use to evaluate the loss, backpropagate the errors, minimize the loss, and eventually update the neural network's parameters. \RestyleAlgo{ruled}
+Then, we are ready to start training our neural network.
+We feed the data to the neural network in discrete time intervals called epochs.
+During each epoch, usually, the neural network is exposed to the entire training dataset, which is chunked into mini-batches.
+Mini-batches are also shuffled to introduce randomness.
+For each input or mini-batch, the network returns an output or a batch of outputs, which we use to evaluate the loss, backpropagate errors, minimize the loss, and eventually update the neural network's parameters.
+Algorithm~\ref{alg:learning} summarizes the learning steps.